ietf-wg-cellar/matroska-specification/chapters.md

 The `ChapterTimeEnd` of the lowest level of `Nested Chapters` **MUST** be set for Ordered Chapters.

-When used with Ordered Chapters, the `ChapterTimeEnd` value of a `Parent Chapter` is useless for playback as the proper playback sections are described in its `Nested Chapters`.
+When used with Ordered Chapters, the `ChapterTimeEnd` value of a `Parent Chapter` is useless for playback, as the proper playback sections are described in its `Nested Chapters`.
 The `ChapterTimeEnd` **SHOULD NOT** be set in `Parent Chapters` and **MUST** be ignored for playback.